apereo/cas/docs/cas-server-documentation/authentication/OIDC-Attribute-Definitions.md

 }
 ```

-The following additional settings can be specified for a Saml IdP attribute definition:
+The following additional settings can be specified for a OpenID Connect attribute definitions:

 | Name          | Description                                                                                                               |
 |---------------|---------------------------------------------------------------------------------------------------------------------------|